I’m So Confused by my Router!

 - Both have similar features (filtering, screen time controls, app usage, etc.).

 - Circle is slightly stronger on screen time controls, but Bark Home is much stronger on blocking the bad stuff (explicit content).
+I’ve received a number of comments from parents who have struggled to understand the search history that Circle gives them and Circle simply allows too much circumvention.

 - Bark Home is less expensive ($79 vs. $129).

-- Bark has patented social media, email, and text monitoring that can be added on to smart devices for a cost ($14/month or $99/year).
+- Bark has patented social media, email, and text monitoring that can be added to smart devices for a cost ($14/month or $99/year).
 Circle does not monitor social media.

 Overall, we believe Bark Home does a better job protecting kids!